-Dil Bechara is a unique celebration of emotions- for not just the characters, but for fans looking for closure.
-While we tend to generally empathize with movie characters, this time, the characters empathize with us.
-This time, the pain of loss is real, and the routine line after sob stories – “It’s just a movie” – fail to console us.
+Dil Bechara is a unique celebration of emotions – not just for the characters, but for fans looking for closure.
+While we generally tend to empathize with movie characters, this time, the characters empathize with us.
+This time, the pain of loss is real, and the routine line after sob stories – “It’s just a movie” – fails to console us.

 The official remake of The Fault In Our Stars stays as true as it should to the original, leaving a little room for its own magic.
 And while the cigarette metaphor fails to be as impactful, and JP and his girlfriend disappointingly appear to be far less obnoxious, the movie has been adapted seamlessly into the Indian context.

 Set in Jamshedpur, the movie follows the dull life of Kizie Basu (Sanjana Sanghi), a college student battling thyroid cancer.
-She lugs around not just her oxygen cylinder, Pushpinder, but also her dreams of a normal life.
+She lugs around not just her oxygen cylinder, Pushpinder, but her dreams of a normal life as well.
 She doesn’t seem to have much time left.
 And yet, Kizie is not afraid of death, but is instead desperate for a remedy to the sadness that she knows her looming death will bring to her family.

 Rajput shines at his best in lighthearted scenes.
-Naturally, his smile, as opposed to his sorrow, is more often responsible for triggering tears in viewers.
+Naturally, his smile, as opposed to his sorrow, is more often responsible for triggering viewers’ tears.
 He nails the boy-next-door charm effortlessly.
 Likewise, Sanjana Sanghi’s acting is commendable.
 Her anguish, laughter, sorrow, and cynicism come off with great genuineness.
 It’s a solid debut for Sanghi as a lead character.
 Despite the movie having transformed into a tribute to the man behind Manny, Kizie’s story manages to stay latched to her.